Aaron Lewis

-Aaron Lewis (born April 13, 1972) is an American musician who is best known as the lead vocalist, rhythm guitarist and founding member of the nu metal band Staind, with whom he released seven studio albums.
+Aaron Francis Lewis (born April 13, 1972) is an American musician who is best known as the lead vocalist, rhythm guitarist, and founding member of the alternative metal band Staind, with whom he released eight studio albums.
 Since 2010, he has pursued a solo career in country music with his debut EP, Town Line, which was released in 2011.
 Lewis's first full-length solo release, The Road, was released by Blaster Records in 2012.

 In 2006, Lewis was ranked at number 49 in the "Top 100 Heavy Metal Vocalists" by Hit Parader.

 Early life

-Lewis was born in Rutland, Vermont, to a Jewish mother and a Catholic father of Italian, English and Welsh descent.
-At the time of his birth, his parents were living in a log cabin.
+Lewis was born in Rutland, Vermont, to a Jewish mother and a Catholic father of Italian, English, and Welsh descent.
+At the time of his birth on April 13, 1972, his parents were living in a log cabin.
 Lewis moved to New Hampshire when he was 8, and lived there until he was 12.
 When his parents split up, he moved with his father to Longmeadow, Massachusetts, where he attended Longmeadow High School.
 He also lived in Forest Park, Springfield, Massachusetts.